Self-Help group revives traditional millet, supports youth education and supports for other emergencies in the villageStory

-“All of us in the group are united like a family.
+“If not by blood, all of us are united as a family because of this group.
 Since we started, four years ago, we have never missed a monthly meeting.
-Our brothers and husbands support us a lot.” says Gomti Jhodia, a Community Resource Person and Secretary of the Maa Mahalakshmi Self Help Group in Maligaon, Kalahandi of Odisha.
+Our brothers and husbands support us a lot.” says Gomti Jhodia, Secretary of the Maa Mahalakshmi Self Help Group in Maligaon, Kalahandi of Odisha.

-In December 2016, twelve women in village Digribandha, with support from Gram Vikas, got together to form the SHG Maa Mahalakshmi.
+In December 2016, twelve women in Digribandha village, with support from Gram Vikas, got together to form the Maa Mahalakshmi SHG.
 The members encouraged each other to save ₹20 every month.
 Instead of the usual internal lending that SHGs do, the women decided to pool the money to start an enterprise.
-Slightly more than a year later, the women’s initiative and self-confidence convinced Odisha Livelihood Mission (OLM) to sanction the group a loan of ₹50,000 in February 2018.
+About a year later, the women’s initiative and self-confidence convinced the Odisha Livelihood Mission (OLM) to sanction the group a loan of ₹50,000 in February 2018.

 The SHG members decided to invest the money from OLM into farming.
 The same month, they leased three acres of land for ten years for a sum of ₹5000.
 In May 2018, the group spent ₹7000 to hire tractors and purchase manure to prepare the land to grow millets.
-Each member contributed 4 kg seeds of Suan or Little Millet for sowing in June.
-Three months later, in October, the group with support from their family harvested 8 quintals of Suan.
-The women sold the produce in the village for ₹25 per kg earning a total of ₹13,000.
-They made a small profit of ₹6000, which they used for repaying the loan from OLM.
+Each member contributed 4 kilogram-seeds of Suan or Little Millet for sowing in June.
+Three months later, in October, the group with support from their family harvested eight quintals of Suan.
+The women sold the produce in the village for ₹25 per kg making a profit of ₹13,000.
+The following year, they grew maize and in June 2020, again they cultivated Suan.

 The women are strongly motivated by a need to give back to the community and share.
-As the group member Radha Devi says, “Through this group, we will fight social taboos and ensure social justice and equity to widowed women; and coordinate with government agencies to get ration, old age pension and other entitlements for those who have been left out.”
+As another group member, Radha Devi says, “Through this group, we will fight social taboos and ensure social justice and equity to widowed women, and coordinate with government agencies to get ration, old age pension and other entitlements for those who have been left out.”

 Maina echoed Radha and elaborated on how the group used the money for more than just farming, “The point is we are here to help ourselves and people of our village in need of financial support.
-In February 2018, we were really happy to give a ₹7500 loan, with minimum interest, to four youngsters appearing for their final Grade X exams.
-They also needed the money to enroll for Grade XII.
+In February 2018, we were really happy to give a ₹7500 loan, with minimum interest, to four youngsters appearing for their final Grade 10 exams.
+They also needed the money to enrol for Grade 12.
 Again in December that year, when Basa Jhodia’s wife met with an accident, we immediately gave the amount requested by him for his wife’s treatment.”